Holiday Accident Claims

 Why should I make a claim for a holiday accident?

-Making a claim can help to reimburse you for any expenses you have incurred as a result of your accident, such as medical expenses while on holiday, or time taken off work on your return.
-You can even be compensated for missing out on any activities you would have undertaken if you weren’t injured or ill.
+Making an accidents abroad compensation claim can help to reimburse you for any expenses you have incurred as a result.
+These include medical expenses while on holiday and time taken off work on your return.
+You can also be compensated for missing out on any activities you would have undertaken if you had avoided injury.